flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     Also do make sure to have `REVERSE AXIS` unchecked!

     The `THROTTLE 1/2 DECREASE` mapping to `Buttons 10,26` and `Buttons 11,27` simulates the reverser when the Bravo's reverser lever is lifted (buttons 10 and 11) and the thrust lever is pulled back (buttons 26 and 27).
-This activates the buttons configured in the image above and in turn decreases throttle power to negative values for the reverser.
+This activates the buttons configured in the image above, and in turn decreases throttle power to negative values for the reverser.

     If you release the reverser levers (buttons 10+11) the mapping to `THROTTLE CUT` activates and put the thrust back to idle.

-    If you use the GA levers you will need to map the reverser to some other button, e.g. on your yoke/side stick, as the reverser buttons (10, 11) will not be there.
+    If you use the GA levers you will need to map the reverser to some other button, e.g., on your yoke/side stick, as the reverser buttons (10, 11) will not be there.

     #### Calibrating in the FlyByWire flyPad (EFB)

     ??? tip "Tip: Default Values for Bravo"
         You can use these default values for the Bravo throttle.
 See [Manual Configuration](#manual-configuration) on how to do this.

-        You still should verify the configurations as described below as all hardware units are slightly different.
+        You still should verify the configurations as described below, as all hardware units are slightly different.

         ```ini title="ThrottleConfiguration.ini"
         [throttle_common]